RajeevGa/ieee_ants2024_oai_tutorial/vmsetup/Setup_VM_GCP.md

 13. To check if you have `avx2` instruction set, type `lscpu | grep avx2`.
 If `avx2` is not visible, then the installation is not correct.

-14. To stop the VM temporarily, from the "Compute Engine" dashboard select your VM and click on the "Stop" button.
-You can click on "START/RESUME" to use the VM again.
+14. To stop the VM temporarily, from the `Compute Engine` dashboard select your VM and click on the `Stop` button.
+You can click on `START/RESUME` to use the VM again.
 It is preferable to stop the VM when not using it.

-15. If you click on the “Delete” button, however, the VM will be deleted and all data will be lost.
-If you have accidentally pressed "Delete" then you have to redo all the above steps to make a VM instance.
+15. If you click on the `Delete` button, however, the VM will be deleted and all data will be lost.
+If you have accidentally pressed `Delete` then you have to redo all the above steps to make a VM instance.